 Christmas Wreaths and Christmas Poinsettias

 We will decorate the church inside and out for the Advent and Christmas season with wreaths.
-Please Contact the church office by December 11th if you would like to donate a wreath.

 On Christmas Eve, our sanctuary will be adorned with beautiful poinsettias given to the church in honor or in memory of friends and loved ones.
 You may also choose to give a gift to Poinsettia Alternative which is used for the continued development and maintenance of our garden and landscaping.
 Poinsettias may be picked up following the 8:00 pm Christmas Eve Service